How to Sew a Beanie Helmet Liner From a T-Shirt

 Turn the tube wrong side out.
 Pin and sew the seam again with a 1/4-inch seam allowance (or slightly larger if needed to encompass the first seam).
 If possible, verify that the tube fits the wearer's head at this point.
 Then, lay the tube flat with the seam centered.

 Mark and Cut the Shaping

 Fold a large paper plate in quarters.
-You can also start with a paper circle template or a dinner plate that's at least 9" in diameter.
+You can also use a paper circle template from a dinner plate that's at least 9 inches in diameter.

 Sew the Curved Top of the Helmet Liner

-- Instead of a close-fit helmet liner, make this into a slouchy beanie by cutting the initial rectangle to 10" tall or more.
+- Instead of a close-fit helmet liner, make this into a slouchy beanie by cutting the initial rectangle to 10 inches tall or more.